How Much is 24 oz? Understanding Volume and Conversions

 - Q: Can I use 24 oz interchangeably in different recipes?

 A: Not always.
 If a recipe specifies fluid ounces, using avoirdupois ounces will result in a vastly different outcome.
-The context is paramount.
+The context is very important.

 - Q: How accurate are online converters?